 Healing or Crowd-Controlling the Opposing Team

 Hex is a curse 7-second crowd-control which can be broken by damage.
-In general you do not want to damage a target that has been hexed.
+In general, you do not want to damage a target that has been hexed.
 That player does still have control of their character to move out of line of sight.
-This is best used on the enemy team when their have used an offensive or defensive cooldown, or the healer as part of a crowd-control chain.
+This is best used on the enemy team when they have used an offensive or defensive cooldown or the healer as part of a crowd-control chain.

-Purge can be used defensively to purge off your opponents offensive cooldowns or Mana back cooldowns which are purgeable.
+Purge or Greater Purge can be used defensively to purge off your opponent's offensive cooldowns or Mana back cooldowns, which are purgeable.
 One very important use is during a Priest's Mind Control of your teammate.
-When a Priest does this it is better to use purge on your Mind Controlled teammate, and not use your Wind Shear interrupt.
-This is because Purge has no cooldown, while Wind Shear is on a 12-second cooldown.
+When a Priest does this, it is better to use purge on your Mind Controlled teammate and not use your Wind Shear interrupt.
+This is because purge has no cooldown, while Wind Shear is on a 12-second cooldown.

-Astral Shift is the main defensive for Elemental Shaman which is on a 1.5 minute cooldown.
-This ability decreases damage taken by 40% for 8 seconds and is not usable while stunned.
+Astral Shift is the main defensive for Elemental Shaman, which is on a 1.5-minute cooldown.
+This ability decreases damage taken by 40% for 12 seconds and is not usable while stunned.
 It is best to communicate with your healer and use this cooldown at high health when your opponents are using their offensive cooldowns and your healer needs help keeping you alive.

 Ghost Wolf is an underrated ability; it allows the Shaman to stay at 100% movement speed with any slowing debuff active.
-This can further be enhanced to 110% base speed using the Spectral Recovery PvP talent.
 This is the way Elemental Shaman can kite melee opponents and stay very mobile.
-If you are moving beyond a very short distance, ghost wolf is worth the global cooldown it incurs.
+If you are moving beyond a very short distance, Ghost Wolf is worth the global cooldown it incurs.
 Ghost wolf can be purged, which is one of the reasons why the Spirit Wolf talent is not as good as it could be.